alegorosito/mediumposts/README.md

 # Medium Posts
 Wordpress Plugin for Medium Posts

-This plugin include a Widget that can be used in a Sidebar and a pair of Shortcodes that can retrieve up to 4 posts.
+This plugin include a Widget that can be used in a Sidebar, and a pair of Shortcodes that can retrieve up to 100 posts without format (list) or 4 posts pre-formated.

 Shortcodes: